 I have requested the team to add a function to import spherical images directly instead of just cubic faces.
 It works really well.
 The next step is import video panoramas and convert that to dome master format (fisheye).

 Added by Fadi Saikali on July 21, 2010 at 5:00am —

 If you haven't gotten the news (and how could you when there's a communicator like me in the mix???) we're not doing a DomeFest this year.
 Instead, we're working to build more support and a greater program for 2011 when we'll reconvene in September.

 For DF11, we'll continue curating the Juried Show and 'Making of' programs with the same philosophy of creating programs addressing production techniques, story/content innovation,… Continue

 , a celebration of the Fulldome experience, we present a day of screenings, presentations, discussions and realtime performance.
 The event takes place at the Immersive Vision Theatre (IVT) based at Plymouth University on Saturday 10th July 2010 and runs from mid-day until midnight.
 The event is free, but numbers are limited so please use the registration form on our website:… Continue

-Added by Judith Rubin on June 6, 2010 at 9:29pm —
+Added by Pedro Zaz on July 1, 2010 at 5:50am —